Sammidysam/raven/README.md

 # Compiling

-The C server can be compiled by running `make` in the root directory.
+The C server and C analyzer can be compiled by running `make` in the root directory.
 All compiled binaries will be outputted into the `out/` directory.

 Note: The following paragraph applies to the failed attempt to write the Twitter grabber in C++.